Listen to this blog on YouTube.

 How do you impact this?

 It begins with influencing and maximising the attention you gain with your customers.
-Social media savant, entrepreneur and practitioner Gary Vaynerchuk speaks a lot on not taking customer attention for granted.
+Social media savant, entrepreneur and practitioner Gary Vaynerchuk speaks a lot about not taking customer attention for granted.
 He calls it the “attention arbitrage”.

 The key thing is to recognise that once you’re in front of your customers you’ve got the greatest competitive advantage to influence trust, drive value and deepen relationships.